mpospisil/poc-projects/ConnectionRestApiClients/clients/csharp/docs/MaterialApi.md

             config.BasePath = "http://localhost";
             var apiInstance = new MaterialApi(config);
-            var projectId = "projectId_example";  // Guid | The unique identifier of the opened project in the ConnectionRestApi service var connectionId = 56;  // int | Id of the connection to get its cross-sections
+            var projectId = "projectId_example";  // Guid | The unique identifier of the opened project in the ConnectionRestApi service

             try
             {
-                // Get cross sections which are used in the connectionId List<Object> result = apiInstance.GetCrossSections(projectId, connectionId);
+                // Get cross sections which are used in the project projectId List<Object> result = apiInstance.GetCrossSections(projectId);
                 Debug.WriteLine(result);
             }
             catch (ApiException  e)